datacoves/dbt-coves/README.md

 # dbt-coves

-## Brough to you by your friends at Datacoves
+## Brought to you by your friends at Datacoves

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="images/datacoves-dark.png">